NVIDIA/Falcor/Test/README.txt

             -perframes X Y ...
 A B
                 Measures performance between frames X and Y and between frames A and B. Any number of frame ranges can be supplied.
+            -memCheck X Y
+                Measures the change in Private Working Set Memory between the end of frame X and the end of frame Y.
             -shutdowntime X
-                Shuts down the app after X seconds have passed -sstimes X Y Z
+                Shuts down the app after X seconds have passed -memCheckTimes X Y
+                Measures the change in Private Working Set Memory between time X and time Y.
+            -sstimes X Y Z
                 Takes a screenshot after X, Y, and Z seconds have passed.
 Any number of screenshot times can be supplied.